-Learning to be an advocate for women is difficult when you have to unlearn years of a complementarian mentality, male privilege and the effect of centuries of patriarchy.
+Learning to be an advocate for women is difficult when you have to unlearn years of a complementarian mentality, male privilege, and the effects of centuries of patriarchy.

 But I believe this is what we are called to pursue.